-Prior to joining MIT Lincoln Laboratory, Dr. Olson served for 22 years in the U.S. Air Force, where he held positions including Associate Professor and Deputy Head, Department of Behavioral Sciences and Leadership, at the United States Air Force Academy, as well Deputy Director for Operations at the Air Force Flight Standards Agency.
-He is a rated pilot with 3,500 flight hours in the C-5, C-21 and TG-7 aircraft and holds an FAA Air Transport Pilot rating.
+Prior to joining Lincoln Laboratory, Olson served for 22 years in the U.S. Air Force, where he held positions including associate professor and deputy head of the Department of Behavioral Sciences and Leadership at the United States Air Force Academy, and deputy director for operations at the Air Force Flight Standards Agency.
+He is a rated pilot with 3,500 flight hours in the C-5, C-21, and TG-7 aircraft and holds an FAA Air Transport Pilot rating.

 Olson received PhD and MS degrees in engineering psychology from University of Illinois and a BS degree in human factors engineering from the United States Air Force Academy.